 SOUTH AMERICA (South America is predicted to see 2.1% GDP growth for the rest of 2019):

-The South American Construction / Infrastructure / Commercial Construction markets will experience moderate growth in 2019.
-Commercial and office related type construction is active throughout South America.
-Shopping mall(s), apartments, warehouses, water supply / disposal, office developments, housing and light manufacturing facilities have and will continue to be built in major and mid-sized cities in Argentina, Chile, Central America (Panama, El Salvador, Guatemala and Nicaragua) and Colombia.
-Look for this trend to continue in 2019 and beyond.
+The South American Construction / Infrastructure / Commercial Construction markets will experience moderate growth for the remainder of 2019.
+Commercial & office related type construction is active throughout South America.
+Shopping mall(s), apartments, warehouses, water supply / disposal, office developments, housing & light manufacturing facilities have & will continue to be built in major & mid-sized cities in Argentina, Chile, Central America (Panama, El Salvador, Guatemala & Nicaragua) & Colombia.
+Look for this trend to continue in 2019 & beyond.

+President Jair Bolsonaro is Brazil’s newly elected President.
+The construction industry is expected to remain restrained with trending towards a small advance for the balance of 2019.
 The Brazilian Government is planning to invest more than $60 billion in new infrastructure / transportation projects in the next two years.
-Brazil one of the BRICS (Brazil, Russia, India, China and Russia) has experienced a terrible decade economically.
-Construction activity in Brazil has been lackluster over the last three to four years, following significant political turmoil and a continuing business downturn.
-Brazil is currently experiencing a moderate uptick in its construction sector.
+Brazil – one of the (BRICS) Brazil, Russia, India, China & Russia has experienced a terrible decade economically.
+Construction activity in Brazil has been lackluster over the last three to four years, following significant political turmoil & a continuing business downturn.
+Brazil is currently experiencing a small uptick in its’ construction sector.
 Unemployment in 2019 in the Brazilian construction sector is 13% to 17% which is historically very high for Brazil, look for this rate to improve in 2019.
-Overall industry unemployment is slightly less, ranging between 10.8% and 11.7% – still historically high.
+Overall industry unemployment is slightly less, ranging between 11.4% & 11.9% – still historically high.

-The Venezuela economic / construction state of affairs becomes more and more tenuous as we move further into 2019.
-The question is: How long can this continue without an uprising?
+The Venezuela economic / construction state of affairs becomes more & more tenuous as we move further into 2019 – the question is how long can this continue without an uprising?
 South America’s construction sectors will continue to experience restrained demand for EPC services.
-Argentina and Venezuela will continue to find 2019 to be a challenging year; they are both in recession.
-The other major countries, i.e. Brazil, Bolivia, Colombia, Chile, Ecuador, Paraguay, Peru and the Central American nations will all see positive and restrained GDP growth in 2019, ranging between 1.5% to 2.3%, good but not that great.
-The recent expansion of the Panama Canal will be a big plus for Central American economies and there construction sectors.
+Argentina & Venezuela will continue to find 2019 to be a challenging year; they are both in recession.
+The other major countries, i.e. Brazil, Bolivia, Colombia, Chile, Ecuador, Paraguay, Peru & the Central American nations will all see positive / restrained GDP growth for the balance of 2019, ranging between 1.5% to 2.3%, good but not that great.
+The recent expansion of the Panama Canal will be a big plus for Central American economies & their construction sectors.